 One of the very best things about setting meetings in Spain is that it’s very accessible.
 There are more than 30 international airports across the country, most of which are a mere two-hour flight from the UK.
 Spain also has one of the most extensive railway networks in Europe and the fourth largest road network based on the length of it.
 There is also a great bus network, both in cities and those that travel between cities and ample options when it comes to taxis.

-Spain is a foodie’s paradise and is home to not only some of the best chefs in the world, but the best restaurants on the globe – El Celler de Can Roca, in Girona earning the title of second best restaurant in the world in 2016.
+Spain is a foodie’s paradise and is home to not only some of the best chefs in the world but the best restaurants on the globe – El Celler de Can Roca, in Girona earning the title of the second-best restaurant in the world in 2016.
 The list of restaurants to choose from when setting meetings in Spain is virtually endless, many of which boast Michelin stars.
 But all you really need to know is that you probably can’t go wrong with fresh paellas, seafood dishes and delectable tapas.
-The great thing about the Spanish cuisine is it’s not only delicious, but with their fresh ingredients, spices and use of olive oil, it’s also one of the healthiest cuisines in the world.
+The great thing about the Spanish cuisine is it’s not only delicious but with their fresh ingredients, spices and use of olive oil, it’s also one of the healthiest cuisines in the world.

 The sunshine factor

 Spain typically enjoys a Mediterranean climate which leads to mild winters and warm summers.
 While, because of the size of the country, it actually enjoys a diverse range of temperatures over the course of the year – from sunny beaches to snow-capped mountains.
 If a summer or beachside location is what you are looking for then you will be happy to know there are places along the coast that enjoy over 300 days of sunshine a year!
 That is sure to make UK participants happy that you decided to plan your meetings in Spain!